Do you know that Hoya bilobata is known as Queen’s Tears due to its ornated and beautiful leaves which are frequently used in art products?

 7. Extended Repotting

-However, make sure your plant has no flower buds when repotting, as it can cause repotting shock and drop off the tiny buds.
+However, ensure your plant has no flower buds when repotting, as it can cause repotting shock and drop off the tiny buds.

 Steps to Repot Hoya Bilobata